jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 ```bash
 echo "CQo8IURPQ1RZUEUgSFRNTD4KPGh0bWw+......" | base64 -d
 ```
-This reveals the source code of test.php with the flag clearly visible :
+This reveals the source code of test.php with the visible flag :

 ![Base64 decode, 2nd flag](/img/posts/thm-archangel/2nd_flag.png)

-Also there is something interesting about the code.
+Also, something is interesting about the code.
 Note that its specified that if our request contains **../..** and **/var/www/html/development_testing** that we will get **Sorry, Thats not allowed** error message.
 We escaped that **../..** by using doube **//** earlier.
 Quite neat!

 ![Php source code](/img/posts/thm-archangel/interesting_code.png)

 Now the next step is to turn LFI to Remote Code Execution (RCE).
-Since the server is running Apache and I saw that we can access logs at **/var/log/apache2/access.log** Its time for the classic log poisoning.
+Since the server is running Apache and I saw that we can access logs at **/var/log/apache2/access.log** It's time for the classic log poisoning.
 We will edit a request and send it with Burp.
 After this gets logged we should be able to execute code on the machine.

-The request is :
+The request is:

 ```
 User Agent: <?php echo '<pre>' . shell_exec($_GET['cmd']) . '</pre>';?>